-The School of Science and Technology shall waive specific courses required for graduation if similar coursework has been satisfactorily completed by a military student in another district, or shall provide reasonable justification for denial.
-Should a waiver not be granted to a student who would qualify to graduate from the sending school, the School of Science and Technology shall provide an alternative means of acquiring required coursework so that graduation may occur on time.
+The School of Science and Technology (SST/SSTD) shall waive specific courses required for graduation if similar coursework has been satisfactorily completed by a military student in another district or shall provide reasonable justification for denial.
+Should a waiver not be granted to a student who would qualify to graduate from the sending school, the School of Science and b) Transfers During Senior Year

+Technology (SST/SSTD) shall provide an alternative means of acquiring required coursework so that graduation may occur on time.